rajprakharpatel/OCR_SnippingTool/README.md

 # OCR_SnippingTool
- Extract text using the Snipping Tool to the clipboard.
+ Extract text using the Snipping Tool into the clipboard.